greim/await.js/README.md

     return await(...).run(...)

-Examples are provided in the `examples` subfolder of git repo, including one for Backbone models and another for jQuery ajax.
+Examples are provided in the `examples` subfolder of the repo, including one for Backbone models and another for jQuery ajax.

 ## API overview